Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data: Methods

-The Recurrence plot is a visual representation of the matrix $R$, where each element indicates whether the state of the system has recurred.
-A state of the system at a time $i$ recurring at a later time $j$ is pictured as a dot corresponding to nonzero elements in $R$.
-The RPs show patterns formed by isolated points, diagonal, vertical and horizontal lines, each of which provides an insight into the system's underlying dynamics.
-The recurrence plots (RPs) derived from the embedded trajectories of the same systems shown in Figure~\ref{fig:LC} exhibit varying patterns that reflect differences in morphology, as shown in Figure~\ref{fig:RPs}.
+The Recurrence plot is a visual representation of the matrix $R$, with dots marked corresponding to nonzero elements in $R$.
+Thus, the dots in the plot indicate that the state of the system at a time $i$ has recurred at a later time $j$ In general the RPs show patterns formed by isolated points, diagonal, vertical and horizontal lines, each of which provides an insight into the system's underlying dynamics.
+The recurrence plots (RPs) derived from the embedded trajectories of the same systems in Figure~\ref{fig:LC}, are shown in Figure~\ref{fig:RPs}.
+It is clear that they exhibit varying patterns that reflect differences in their morphology.

-To quantify these patterns, we use recurrence measures such as Recurrence Rate (RR), Determinism (DET), Laminarity (LAM) and Entropy (ENT)~\citep{Marwan2007}.
-RR gives an estimate of the density of points in RP or the fraction of recurrent points as
+To quantify these patterns, we compute recurrence measures such as Recurrence Rate (RR), Determinism ($DET$), Laminarity (LAM) and Entropy ($ENT$)~\citep{Marwan2007}. $RR$ gives an estimate of the density of points in RP or the fraction of recurrent points as

 Here $N$ is the total number of points on the reconstructed phase space trajectory.